 I enjoy teaching private lessons to riders who have never, ever ridden a motorcycle before.
 Currently we do not have the facilities, gear, or motorcycles to offer a group class to brand new riders.
 We would like to offer this in the future!

-Alcohol will not be served at the ADVWoman Rally.
+Alcohol will not be served at the ADVWoman Rendezvous.
 Our primary concern is for the safety, welfare, and enjoyment of our guests.
 Alcohol and motorcycles do not mix.
 This will also deter unwanted advances and from “liquored up” admirers.
 Camping is located on County owned Flying Heels Rodeo Arena.
 Alcohol is not allowed on county property without a special liquor license.
 There is a grill and bar at the Inn at Silvercreek where alcoholic beverages can be enjoyed.
 Guests lodging at the hotel are free to enjoy beverages in their rooms as well.
 I reiterate, alcohol and motorcycle riding do not mix.
 Your cooperation and responsible consumption is greatly appreciated!

 Adventure motorcycles are typically 650cc and larger.
 Adventure motorcycles typically weigh more than 350LBS, have a fuel range greater than 200 miles, include wind screens and fairings, can power multiple electronic devices, and are capable of carrying luggage.
 However, there are smaller entry level motorcycles like the Yamaha XT250 or Honda CR250L which smaller statured riders may use as Adventure Motorcycles.
 If you ride a smaller street legal motorcycle primarily on dirt and gravel roads rather than on single track in the woods, you might consider taking “Adventure Essentials” class.
 Riders on big, heavy adventure bikes will NOT turn by pivoting around their inside foot.
 Adventure riders will predominately turn counter weighting the motorcycle.
 Riders on smaller, lighter motorcycles can turn around their inside foot AND by counter weighting.

-This curriculum teaches advanced skills required to ride the Colorado Backcountry Discovery Route.
+This curriculum teaches intermediate skills required to ride the Colorado Backcountry Discovery Route.
 Training will begin with a review of proper braking and riding position, then we will ride to the local motocross track to practice steep uphills, downhills, and hairpin turns.
 From the MX track we will ride to a local BLM area to practice several water crossings and ruts.
 We will pack lunch and cover a lot of ground!
 All riders must posess a motorcycle endoresement and ride street legal motorcycle licensed motorcycles.